ingridhq/comptest/README.md

 }
 ```

 Full examples can be found in `_example` directory.
 There you will learn how to use most of the package's functionality.
-You can run all examples with `make -s` or one by one by calling `make -s` in each subdirectory.
+You can run all examples with `make -s` or one by one, by calling `make -s` in each subdirectory.

 ---